 Cake

 - Preheat the oven to 350°F and prepare three 9-inch cake pans.
-I just spray them with the baking spray with flour.
+Either butter and flour the pans or use the baking spray with the flour in it and line the bottom with parchment paper.

-- In a small bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon and cocoa.
+- In a small bowl, whisk together the 2 cups all-purpose flour, 2 teaspoons baking powder, 1 teaspoon baking soda, 1 teaspoon salt, 2 teaspoons ground cinnamon and 2 Tablespoons cocoa powder.
 Set aside.

 - Divide batter between the 3 prepared pans and spread to even it out.